pdagger/Udacity-AI/p1_navigation/README.md

 ### Instructions

-Follow the file in `Navigation.ipynb` to follow how the agent was trained.
+Follow the file `Navigation.ipynb` to see how the agent was trained.